wasabirobby/wasabi_halloween/README.md

 This resource was created as a free fun script for your players to feel festive during Halloween.

 ## Features:

-- Trick-or-treat at configured locations
+* Trick-or-treat at configured locations
-- Configurable option to only allow one person per house(See config)
+* Configurable option to only allow one person per house(See config)
-- 100 Pre-Configured locations(Mirror Park; Could use some more locations)
+* 100 Pre-Configured locations(Mirror Park; Could use some more locations)
+* Option to only allow trick-or-treat at night
+* Option to require basket to be equipped to trick-or-treat
-- Animations
+* Animations
-- Configurable peds
+* Configurable peds
-- Usable jack-o-lantern item to toggle basket prop(Configurable)
+* Usable jack-o-lantern item to toggle basket prop(Configurable)
-- Custom prop(For the basket)
+* Custom prop(For the basket)
-- Optimized 0.00ms idle
+* Optimized 0.00ms idle
-- Compatible with ESX/QBCore
+* Compatible with ESX/QBCore
-- Utilizes ox_lib
+* Utilizes ox_lib

 ## Dependency
 + ox_lib - https://github.com/overextended/ox_lib/releases